Dropbox - Rewriting the Narrative

 Plans page – conversion

-From Single-Product to Multiproduct - Homepage & Product page Concepts
+Homepage & Product page Concepts

-Near-Term Experiment With Huge Payoff
+Near-Term Experiments With Huge Payoff

 High-impact experiments drove measurable lifts in revenue and engagement.